mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 +page.svelte
 ```

-Hooks run because it's a new request and SvelteKit is smart enough to only run the `load` functions it has to and `+layout.svelte` is already mounted, so on navigation the only thing that gets destroyed (unmounted) and created (mounted) is the `+page.svelte` component.
+SvelteKit is smart enough to only run the `load` functions it has to and `+layout.svelte` is already mounted, so on navigation the only thing that gets destroyed (unmounted) and created (mounted) is the `+page.svelte` component.

 > 🐿️ SvelteKit tucks the data in the HTML page for reuse inside a `<script>` tag.
 If you look at the page source you can find the JSON for the page data inside `data`.
 This is your page endpoint that starts with `__data.json` in the network tab and you open it by going to `http://localhost:5173/__data.json`.